Yash-Raj-srivastav/devops-quiz-in-readme/README.md

 # DevOps Quiz Game
-Devops quiz in a cool way via readme file and github actionsssss
+Devops quiz in a cool way via readme file and github actions

 Test your DevOps knowledge with this interactive quiz game!